kenny1208/kenny1208/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; I am currently learning more about ML/DL.
-- 🎓 &nbsp; Studying Computer Science and Infrmation Engineering at Ming Chuan University.
+- 🎓 &nbsp; Studying Computer Science and Information Engineering at Ming Chuan University.

 ## 🤝🏻 &nbsp;Connect with Me